mosra/magnum-examples/CONTRIBUTING.md

 *   Follow the project coding guidelines.
 In short -- try to match style of the surrounding code and avoid any trailing whitespace.
 When in doubt, consult coding guidelines, which are available also [online](http://mosra.cz/blog/magnum-doc/coding-style.html).
-*   Document your code.
-When updating or adding new API, make sure that Doxygen documentation is up to date.
-Run

-        doxygen

-    in project root to generate the documentation and check that your modifications didn't add any warnings.
 *   Best way to contribute is by using GitHub [pull requests](https://github.com/mosra/magnum-examples/pulls) -- fork the repository and make pull request from feature branch.
 You can also send patches via e-mail or contact me any other way.